WebAssembly/design/CodeOfConduct.md

    The meeting can be requested by any party, and should serve as a forum for discussion.
-   While this is the recommended next step, it is not a blocker for further action, i.e. the chairs can request that a meeting take place, and should be available for a discussion if requested, but further action will not be gated on this meeting.
+   While this is the recommended next step, it is not a blocker for further action, i.e. the chairs can request that a meeting take place, and should be available for a discussion if requested by others, but further action will not be gated on this meeting.

  - **Temporary suspension**
    The temporary suspension will be issued based on repeat violations,